‘Two Years Eight Months and Twenty-Eight Nights’ by Salman Rushdie

 And yes, it is indeed a delightful read, more so because now we have a new fairy tale on the world literary scene.
 I like that the people who are fighting for rational/equitable solutions in this story, trace their lineage from their mother; and also, that they are not just mix-race but mix-species.

-If this present-day fairy tale was in the public domain, i would translate it in Punjabi and Urdu, and make it available in Pakistan (with the author name visible only to people without earlobes) at different levels of society to inspire artistic interventions.
+If this present-day fairy tale was in the public domain, i would translate it in Punjabi and Urdu, and make it available in South Asia at different levels of society to inspire artistic interventions.

 Available in hardcover, ebook and audiobook editions.